oroinc/platform/src/Oro/Bundle/SearchBundle/Resources/doc/orm_search_engine.md

 =================

 OroSearchBundle provides ORM search engine out of the box.
 It stores index data in DB tables and uses fulltext index to perform search.
-Bundle supports search index for both MySQL and PostgreSQL DBMS.
+Bundle supports search index for both **MySQL** and **PostgreSQL** DBMS.
 ORM engine is used by default.

 Configuration
 -------------

-ORM engine configuration stored at Oro/Bundle/SearchBundle/Resources/config/oro/search_engine/orm.yml and do not require any additional engine parameters.
+ORM engine configuration stored at `Oro/Bundle/SearchBundle/Resources/config/oro/search_engine/orm.yml` and do not require any additional engine parameters.

-ORM search engine has quite straightforward implementation - it simply stores index data in appropriate tables: separate tables for text, datetime, decimal and integer value, and another one table to store general information.
+ORM search engine has quite straightforward implementation - it simply stores index data in appropriate tables: separate tables for `text`, `datetime`, `decimal` and `integer` value, and another one table to store general information.
-Table that stores text data has fulltext index.
+Table that stores text data has `fulltext` index.

 ```yml
 parameters: